Paisley and pin-ups in a Bulgarian military ruin.

-In the increasing darkness, it was almost hard to tell which buildings were part of the asylum – and which constituted the surrounding residences.
+In the increasing darkness, it was almost hard to tell which buildings were part of the hospital complex – and which constituted the surrounding residences.
 It’s strange to see a sprawling abandoned site in such harmony with its surroundings.
-Joggers and dog walkers follow the paths formerly reserved for inmates, while the buildings themselves have become play areas for daredevil youths from the estate.
+Joggers and dog walkers follow the paths formerly reserved for patients, while the buildings themselves have become play areas for daredevil youths from the estate.

 Our second building stood next to a smart suburban bungalow, and so we had to be discrete as we slipped in through the open door at the side.

 Something stirred as we passed under the lintel.
 A lithe, furry creature leapt from a first floor windowsill, disappearing inside the building.
 Its eyes caught the light as it moved, and in any other place I would have said it was a small cat.
 Here though, it could just as easily have been a possum.

 We soon discovered that this second, smaller building was not as exciting as the first.

 The vandalism was more severe here, and the first floor hall we soon found ourselves in was almost completely obscured beneath broken fragments of its own ceiling.
 A large stairwell descended on the opposite side, where a floor-to-ceiling art deco window opened onto the purple sky beyond.
 While the top of the window remained intact, every pane of glass within reach of the stairs had been smashed; their remains jutted out from the frame like broken teeth in a square mouth.